rkuma183/wilsonmar.github.io/_posts/2016-08-11-intel-iot-setup.md

    screen /dev/tty.usbserial-A90400YX 115200 -L
    </strong></tt>

-   * The `115200` specifies the speed of communications.
+   * The `115200` specifies the "baud" speed of communications (the highest theorectical maximum of 230,400 bits per second).

    * The `-L` flag turns on output logging.
    <br /><br />

+   TROUBLESHOOTING:
-   If "Sorry, cannot find a PTY", try closing the terminal, open another terminal, power down the board and bring it up again to reset.
+   If "Sorry, cannot find a PTY", try closing the terminal, open another terminal, power down the board, and bring it up again.

 0. Press Enter when the blank terminal appears.<br />
    Press Enter twice for the Edison board.